rng-guy/NFSMWBartender/README.md

 &nbsp;

-The "Advanced" feature set **also fixes** the engagement count displayed over of the pursuit board: The count now accurately reflects how many chasing cop spawns remain in the current wave by disregarding vehicles that spawn through any Heavy / LeaderStrategy, vehicles that join the pursuit by detaching themselves from roadblocks, and the helicopter.
+The "Advanced" feature set **also fixes** the engagement count displayed above the pursuit board: The count now accurately reflects how many chasing cop spawns remain in the current wave by disregarding vehicles that spawn through any Heavy / LeaderStrategy, vehicles that join the pursuit by detaching themselves from roadblocks, and the helicopter.

 &nbsp;